jrodriguer/wenea-test/README.md

 This project uses the Bootstrap component library.
 You can find documentation and examples on the [official Bootstrap website](https://getbootstrap.com/docs/5.1/components/).

-## Chart.js
+## Charts and graphs Chart.js

-This project uses the Chart.js library for creating charts and graphs.
-You can find documentation and examples on the [official Chart.js website](https://www.chartjs.org/docs/latest/).
+This project uses the [Chart.js](https://www.chartjs.org/docs/latest/) and [Chartist.js](https://gionkunz.github.io/chartist-js/index.html) libraries for creating charts and graphs.

 ## Firebase Authentication with Identity Platform